Cedrik98/IR2_project_group11/README.md

 We also acknowledge the following opens-source repos, which were instrumental for this work:
 - [Tevatron](https://github.com/texttron/tevatron) for retrieval framework
 - [RankLLM](https://github.com/castorini/rank_llm/) for LLM reranking inference backbone.
+This is used for getting results of full generation model.

 ## Snellius
 ### Datasets